mattrward1030/password-generator/README.md

 <li>This application is comprised of three main files, an HTML, CSS, and JavaScript file.</li>
 <li>The HTML file gives the page strcuture and lays out the elements that make up the passsword text-box as well as the generate password button.</li>
 <li>The CSS file gives the page style, style is applied to every element on the page including the headers, the text box having a border, the style of the generate password button and giving the page responsiveness for different screen sizes.</li>
 <li>The JavaScript for this apploication contained many elements including functions that could be called when the generate password button was clicked.
-To recognize the password button being clicked we ha to use DOM events such as addEventListener() so certain script could be run when the button was clicked.
+To recognize the password button being clicked I had to use DOM events such as addEventListener() so certain script could be run when the button was clicked.
 The main function of the script conatined many JavaScript properties including prompts, alerts, confirm methods, if statements and for loops.</li>
 </ul>

 ## Tests